atakama/jmeter_plugin_variabilization/README.md

 ## License  :

-This plugin used a license file to work.
+This plugin uses a license file to work.
 Please contact us at **support-logiciels@atakama-technologies.com**